sequenceiq/blog/source/_posts/2014-07-13-schedulers-part-1.markdown

 CapacityScheduler is the default scheduler that ships with Hadoop.
 Its purpose is to allow multi-tenancy and share resources between multiple organizations on the same cluster.
 You can read the high level abstraction [here](http://hadoop.apache.org/docs/r2.3.0/hadoop-yarn/hadoop-yarn-site/CapacityScheduler.html).
-In this blog entry we'll examine it from a technical point of view (the implementation can be found [here](https://github.com/apache/hadoop-common/tree/trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-server/hadoop-yarn-server-resourcemanager/src/main/java/org/apache/hadoop/yarn/server/resourcemanager/scheduler/capacity)) as part of the ResourceManager.
+In this blog entry we'll examine it from a technical point of view (the implementation can be found [here](https://github.com/apache/hadoop-common/tree/trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-server/hadoop-yarn-server-resourcemanager/src/main/java/org/apache/hadoop/yarn/server/resourcemanager/scheduler/capacity) as part of the ResourceManager).
+I'll try to keep it short and deal with the most important aspects, preventing to write a book about it.

 ## Configuration